 Does Goucher's program require an audition?

 An audition is not required to major or minor in dance.
 All admitted students, whether a dance major or not, may take any dance course appropriate for their level.
-Students wishing to major in dance may choose a track of study in dance performance, dance education, choreography, dance history and criticism, dance therapy, dance administration, dance science, or dance and theatre.
+Students wishing to major in dance must complete core requirements and then select from the technical and theoretical courses offered to complete their course of study.
 Goucher College does have many scholarships for students with an interest in dance.
-All students interested in scholarship consideration are required to file a Scholarship in the Arts Application and must participate in the auditions taking place in March.
+All students interested in scholarship consideration are required to file a Scholarship in the Arts Application and selected applicants must participate in the audition taking place on February 26, 2017 on Goucher's campus.

 How do I arrange an audition?

-This information can be found under the Auditions on the dance homepage.
+This information can be found under Placement and Auditions on the dance homepage.

 How am I notified of the results of the audition?